krzysu/blog.myviews.pl/pages/2014-indie-html5-starter/index.md

 - [Another Breakout](http://games.myviews.pl/breakout/) - written in about 11 hours, weekend project, includes "responsive game design" approach

-If you like the above compilation of resources [follow me on twitter](http://twitter.com/krzysu) for more about frontend and game development.
+If you like the above compilation of resources [follow me on twitter](http://twitter.com/krzysu) for more about front-end and game development.